Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 ## Installation
-Please ensure you have Python 3 installed, I recommend Anaconda [https://www.anaconda.com/distribution/] as it will allow you to create environments for Python 2 as well (which is required to run Macleod Alpha).
+Please ensure you have Python 3 installed, I recommend Anaconda [https://www.anaconda.com/distribution/] as it will allow you to create environments for Python 2 as well (which is required to run Macleod Alpha as discussed in the last section below).

 1. Please install Prover9 and Mace4 found at [https://www.cs.unm.edu/~mccune/prover9/gui/v05.html]

 For Windows, download the file: **Prover9-Mace4-v05-setup.exe** and follow the given instructions to download **MSVCP71.DLL** as well

 2. Clone this repository to the parent directory of where you installed Prover9 and Mace4.
 For example if you installed Prover9 at *C:\Program Files\Prover9-Mace4*, clone this repository in *C:\Program Files*

+3. Use

 ## For given ontologies, generating datasets with Mace4 and evaluating Prover9's performance to detect inconsistencies within the dataset
 You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.